andyshand/modwig/README.md

 ### Create Custom Macros

 Combine all available actions and shortcuts into your own macros using simple Javascript.
 For example, add a track, open device browser, type "EQ" and hit enter.
 See [the wiki](https://github.com/andyshand/modwig/wiki/Creating-a-Custom-Mod#running-other-actions-macros) for details.

-# Setup

-Please note Modwig is currently Mac only, quite unstable and should probably only be used if you're a developer and can afford to troubleshoot issues.
-See https://github.com/andyshand/modwig/blob/master/CONTRIBUTING.md for developer setup instructions, or ask questions at the [discord](https://discord.com/invite/6Wetp3ZsKv).